The Physiology of Job Stress

 CWA National and Local leaders have responded to these demands and begun to develop successful approaches to challenge stressful working conditions.
 Some of the specific strategies that have been used to fight occupational stress are:

-- Collective Bargaining Demands- Negotiating over clauses such as notice about introduction of new technologies, stress days off, and more flexible attendance policies all reduce the impact of job stress on workers.
+- Collective Bargaining - Negotiating clauses such as notice about the introduction of new technologies, stress days off, and more flexible attendance policies all reduce the impact of job stress on workers.